azbennett/Detroit_Insurance_Coverage/README.md

 - To get the City and County names from a GeoID10, the first 2 characters were dropped to result in a zip code.
 This information was cross-referenced with the `usa_zipcode_of_mi-1539j.csv` dataset to obtain the city name and county name for use in the Leaflet map popup details.
 ## Instructions
 To run the project locally, follow these steps:
-1. Use the cleaned data file to import it into MongoDB.
+1. Use the cleaned data file (Health.geojson) to import it into MongoDB.
 2. Command line: `mongoimport --db detroit_insurance --collection health_ins --file "static/data/Health.geojson" --jsonArray`
 3. Run the Flask app using the `mongo.py` script.
 4. Navigate your browser to [http://127.0.0.1:5000](http://127.0.0.1:5000).
 Alternatively, you can explore the live version of the project [https://azbennett.github.io/group_project_3/live/](https://azbennett.github.io/group_project_3/live/).
+## Why do we have two versions?
+- You will notice we have the main mongoDB / Flask version running in our root folder.
+- But in addition to that we have a 'live' version running off the original geojson data.
+- We did this so our data will always run on a github pages front and so that our classmates can view the data from home without needing to create a mongoDB of their own.
+- There was minor code changes to make each one run but overall the code is the same.
 ## Technical Requirements
 - Data components are documented.
 - The dataset contains 177 unique records.